La Cienega and Beverly Boulevard used to be a playful pocket of themed eateries, amusement parks, and nightclubs

 The Original Lawry’s when it was located on the west side of the street.
 This structure is now the Stinkin’ Rose.

-The The Captain’s Table located above Melose on La Cienega next to Casa Cugat.
-Xavier always used his wife Pia in the advertisements.
+The The Captain’s Table located above Melrose on La Cienega next to Casa Cugat.
+Xavier always used his wife Charo in the advertisements.
 The Captain’s Table had a glorious history as one of the city’s best places to eat fish.

 And who could forget playing in that gigantic boot inside Standard Shoes just a few blocks away?